andrewblevins/insight-cascade/README.md

 ## Disclaimer

 These tools are designed for personal growth and reflection.
 They are not substitutes for professional medical, psychological, or therapeutic advice.

+## Acknowledgments

+Insight Cascade would not be possible without the generous support of the Context Appreciation Society.